1point618/codename-exemplar/modules/i1_whatisgh.md

 @-mentions are used to tag people into conversations so that they know you're talking about them and want their input.
 A person will receive a notification when you @-mention them.

-Now, on the right sidebar, assign this issue to yourself and label it with the gold `learning` label.
+Now, on the right, assign this issue to yourself and label it with the gold `learning` label.
 I'll keep track of your progress in this comment.
-If you're not sure if you did it right, refresh the page then check below to see if I checked the box or not.
+If you're not sure if you did it right, **refresh the page** then check below to see if I checked the box or not.

 - [ ] Assign self.
 - [ ] Add `learning` label.

-If you can't figure out how to do this, @-mention me in a comment asking for "help" and I'll give you more direct instructions.
+If you can't figure out, @-mention me in a comment asking for "help" and I'll give you more direct instructions.

 USER COMMENTS HELP